Garland Buckeye: Football career

 Buckeye was a center and guard from 1920 to 1924 and 1926.
 In 1920, he played four games for the Chicago Tigers of the APFA.
 From 1921 to 1924, he played for the Chicago Cardinals of the APFA and NFL.
 In 1926 he played for the Chicago Bulls of the first American Football League.

 Later life

 Buckeye ran the Rhinelander Brewing Company in Wisconsin, then operated a Ford dealership in Toledo, Ohio.

 He enjoyed hunting and fishing, and raised and judged bird dogs.

 In 1938, Buckeye was convicted of conspiracy to violate gambling laws.
 Along with seven other defendants, who were said to have attempted to form a slot machine ring, he was sentenced to six months in prison.

 Buckeye died in 1975.
 At that time, he lived with his daughter, Marylee Pomeranz, in Richmond, Indiana, but died at his summer home in Stone Lake, Wisconsin.

-He was the great-grandfather of MLB pitching brothers Drew and Stu Pomeranz.
+Marylee's grandsons Drew and Stu Pomeranz became Major League Baseball pitchers.